seattleflu/documentation/Deploying.md

 6. Check log file with `sudo journalctl -fu uwsgi@husky-musher` for any errors or warnings.

-### Deploying scan-switchboard
+### Deploying sfs-switchboard
-* [scan-switchboard] source code
+* [sfs-switchboard] source code

 1. Log onto the `backoffice` server.
-2. Navigate to the `/opt/scan-switchboard` directory and run `git pull`.
+2. Navigate to the `/opt/sfs-switchboard` directory and run `git pull`.
 3. Add any newly needed secret environment variables under `/opt/backoffice/id3c-production/env.d/…`.
    (Non-secret environment variables should be committed and pulled in via git.)
 4. Install the latest code with `./bin/venv-run pip-sync`.
 5. If you've changed the structure of the `record_barcodes` table in the SQLite database, delete the old database file under `data/`.
-6. Restart scan-switchboard with `sudo systemctl restart scan-switchboard`
+6. Restart sfs-switchboard with `sudo systemctl restart sfs-switchboard`

 There is a crontab that syncs the switchboard.
-If you have changed something in scan-switchboard that needs accompanying changes to the crontab, make that change in the backoffice repository and deploy that too.
+If you have changed something in sfs-switchboard that needs accompanying changes to the crontab, make that change in the backoffice repository and deploy that too.

 ### Deploying specimen-manifests